pkg-dot-zip/libgdx-chess/README.md

 This application writes the entire List of ChessFields as an object and the chat messages as Strings.
 This is because we needed to use both for the assignment, and I recommend real world applications to replace the object with a string in the Forsyth–Edwards Notation (FEN).

+## 🎈 Usage <a name="usage"></a>
+Instructions on how to get this project running on your machine:

+1. Download the project from the GitHub repository.
+1. Open the project in IntelliJ IDEA.
+1. Open the Gradle tab on the right side of the screen and click on the "Refresh all Gradle projects" button.
+1. Now go to the Server class in the project and run it.
+1. Now open two instance of the game, this is done by:
+    1. Open the Gradle tab on the right of the screen.
+    1. Navigate to libgdx-chess (root) -> Tasks -> other.
+    1. Click on "run".
+    1. Now the application will run, and a build configuration will be added to IntelliJ.
+    1. Go to the build configurations and click on "Edit Configurations".
+    1. Enable "Allow parallel run".
+    1. Run a second instance of the application by clicking on "run" again.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [libGDX](https://libgdx.com/) - Framework